Federal Employees Can Elect to Waive 'Premium Conversion'Participation During Open Season

-Each year during the benefits “open season, ”employees and annuitants make decisions regarding which health, dental and vision insurance plans they want to be covered by during the upcoming plan year that starts in early January.
+Each year during the benefits “open season”, employees and annuitants make decisions regarding which health, dental and vision insurance plans they want to be covered by during the upcoming plan year that starts in early January.
 Another decision with respect to their health insurance plans that employees have to make is whether they want to continue participation in “premium conversion.”
-This column, the first of six columns discussing choices that employees and annuitants have to make during the upcoming benefits “open season” which runs from Nov.
-12 through Dec.
-10, 2018, discusses “premium conversion."
-Included in the discussion will be what “premium conversion” is and how employees can save through its participation.
+This column is the second of eight columns discussing choices that employees and annuitants have to make during the upcoming benefits “open season” which runs from Nov.
+11 through Dec.
+9, 2019 and presents the advantages and disadvantages of “premium conversion.”

 What is “Premium Conversion”?

-“Premium conversion”” is an arrangement in which employees (but not annuitants) pay their health, dental and vision insurance premiums with “before-taxed” salary dollars.
-“Before taxed” salary means before all taxes - this includes Federal and state income taxes (most states), Social Security (FICA) and Medicare Part A (hospital insurance) payroll taxes are deducted from the employee’s gross salary to pay the health, dental and vision insurance premiums due each pay date.
+“Premium conversion”” is an arrangement in which employees (but not annuitants) pay their health insurance premiums with “before-taxed” salary dollars.
+“Before taxed” salary means before all taxes - this includes Federal and state income taxes (most states), Social Security (FICA) and Medicare Part A (hospital insurance) payroll taxes - are deducted from an employee’s gross salary to pay the health insurance premiums due each pay date.
 The following example illustrates:

 equals 39.65 percent